 The Best Times And Places To View Fall Foliage In Tennessee

 September tends to be a bit toasty, but the south does seem to flirt with fall before it ever fades completely into autumn.
-The changing of the seasons have been leaving a few clues, maybe you feel it in the morning mist or perhaps in the cool breeze of twilight.
+The changing of the seasons has been leaving a few clues.
+Maybe you feel it in the morning mist or perhaps in the cool breeze of twilight.
 Sure, summer is leaving on a high note (those temperatures!), but sometimes there needs to be a strong departure from something in order to truly love and appreciate a new season.
 In Tennessee?
 The most intense change comes from summer to fall.
 It fades slowly, then the trees explode with color all at once.
-We found the neatest interactive foliage map right here, a tool that’s released and updated annually to help folks plan for when to see fall colors in Tennessee.
-Whether you’re on the east side of the state, in the middle or the west, we have the best time for you to view Tennessee fall foliage.
-Go hiking, take a look!
+We found the neatest interactive foliage map from the Smoky Mountains website; it’s a tool that’s released and updated annually to help folks plan for when to see fall colors in Tennessee.
+Whether you’re on the east side of the state, in the middle, or in the west, we have the best time for you to view the fall foliage in Tennessee.
+Go hiking and take a look!

 What is there to do in Tennessee in the fall?